 - Ordering Project Literature through 4HOnline DOES NOT WORK!
 To request literature, please visit the online Google Request Form.

 - A full list of all available literature titles and what projects they are associated with can be found in the annual Project Guide.

 - BEEF, DAIRY, SHEEP & SWINE and LIVESTOCK AUCTION PARTICIPANTS:

 - Animal Drug History Form

-- Exhibitors in these projects are required to attend 2 educational sessions in order to exhibit at the County Fair.
-Examples of an education session include Carcass Show, YQCA training, Pork Producer’s Twilight meeting, Holstein Twilight Meeting, Pork Producer’s Annual meeting, and Area Animal Science Days.
+- Exhibitors in these projects are required to attend 2 educational sessions in order participate in the livestock auction at the County Fair.
+Examples of an education session include Carcass Show, YQCA training (required for Swine), Pork Producer’s Twilight meeting, Holstein Twilight Meeting, Pork Producer’s Annual meeting, and Area Animal Science Days.
 To receive credit for your sessions, you must fill out and submit an Education Session Form to Colene Miller within 30 days of attending and before June 30th.

 - BEEF, DAIRY, GOATS, POULTRY, RABBITS, SHEEP, & SWINE: Youth for the Quality Care of Animals (YQCA) Fact Sheet